jeanmi151/gaia/geordash/checks/README.md

 ## group task

 a group task is a task iterating over a list of resources, and triggering a subtask for each resource.
-For example the [owsservice](https://github.com/georchestra/gaia/blob/master/geordash/checks/ows.py#L71) lauches an [`owslayer`] check on each layer in the given ogc service.
+For example the [`owsservice`](https://github.com/georchestra/gaia/blob/master/geordash/checks/ows.py#L71) group task enqueues an [`owslayer`](https://github.com/georchestra/gaia/blob/master/geordash/checks/ows.py#L85) check on each layer in the given ogc service.

 if adding a new one, code has to be added in some places to mark the relationship between the child and parent task type:
 - in [`result()`](https://github.com/georchestra/gaia/blob/master/geordash/views.py#L33) method, which checks how to get the results from all the sub-tasks